BarbaraMoreira40/BarbaraMoreira40/README.md

 ## About Me:

 Hello!

-   🌍 I'm Bárbara Moreira, a Data Engineer passionate about leveraging data to drive innovation.
-With a background in physiotherapy, I've honed my analytical skills and problem-solving mindset over the past 19 years.
-I'm currently embarking on a new adventure in Europe, exploring different cultures and expanding my horizons.
+🌍 Hello, I’m Bárbara Moreira!
+I’m a Data Engineer with a background as a physiotherapist for 19 years, now leveraging my analytical skills and problem-solving mindset in the data field.

+👩🏽‍💻 What I bring:

+.
+Hands-on experience in data analysis, database management, and ETL processes.
+.
+Proficiency in PYTHON, SQL, and tools like GIT and DOCKER, frameworks like ANGULAR and REACT.
-👩🏽‍💻 Proficient in data pipelines, ETL processes, and big data technologies, I possess hands-on experience in data analysis, database management, and ETL processes.
-Skilled in Python, SQL, C#, and React, I'm also a Santander Open Academy Data Science Scholarship recipient, continuously enhancing my expertise.
+.
+Santander Open Academy Data Science Scholarship recipient, enhancing my expertise (Ongoing).
+.
+Infinity Big Data (Ongoing).
+.
+DIO Campus Expert Turma 11 (Ongoing).

-Originally from Brazil, I'm now mostly based in Vienna.
-I thrive in dynamic environments and am passionate about solving real-world problems through data-driven solutions.
+📍 Originally from Brazil, settling in Europe and mostly of the time in Vienna, I thrive in dynamic environments and am passionate about solving real-world problems through data-driven solutions.

-Beyond my technical skills, I'm actively involved in development projects such as building an online store with SQL, Python, JavaScript, React, CSS, HTML, Docker, and Spring Boot, and creating a website for an animal shelter in Romania.

-I'm always open to collaborating on exciting projects and learning from others.
-Feel free to reach out!
 </p>
 <h4>
    Thank you for your attention, and I look forward to sharing knowledge and experiences with you!